 Antique A term loosely used to describe an older object valued because of its esthetic or historical significance.
 An old item.
 Sometimes the term means an item over 100 years old (US Customs) but can also be used in reference to younger items.
 An antique might be an item that is no longer produced the same way or with the same look and does not compete in the market against new items.
 Navajo rugs from the 1920's -30's could be viewed this way.

-Appraisal A third party, professional opinion, usually in writing, of the value of an item.
-Usually needed when an item is sold, contemplated to be sold, donated, insured or financed.
+Appraisal A third party, professional opinion, sometimes in writing, of the value of an item.
+Usually needed when an item is sold, contemplated to be sold, donated, insured, financed or documented for the future.
 Appraisals are needed for items such as Navajo rugs, where the value is not easily determined and for which there is not a fluid current market price.
 For instance, an ingot of gold would probably not need an appraisal, but a gold coin would.
-An appraisal is an estimate of the value of an item and should not set the price.
-However, in the Indian arts market, an appraisal may indeed have some effect on the selling price.
+An appraisal is an estimate of the value of an item and should include relevant information justifying the stated value.
 The cost of a professional appraisal should be a flat fee - not one based on appraised value.
 Free appraisals are usually worth what you pay.

 Attribution Assignment of a regional (trading post area) origin or category or type of weaving, sometimes with accompanying dating.
 Various criteria may be used along with evidence supporting that the Navajo rug meets the criteria.
 Sometimes both the criteria and the evidence are shaky.